Personal Injury -- Plaintiff Law

 ATV Dangers

-According to the U.S. Consumer Product Safety Commission, an average of 687 Americans died in ATV accidents each year between 2009 and 2012.
-In 2015, nearly 100,000 people were injured as the result of ATV crashes.
 The most common types of injuries reported after an accident were head and neck injuries.
-Other common injuries included abrasions, bruises, burns, dislocations, broken arms and legs and injuries to the chest and abdomen.
+Other common injuries included abrasions, bruises, burns, dislocations, broken arms and legs, and injuries to the chest and abdomen.

 Traumatic Brain Injuries

 Not only are traumatic brain injuries, or TBIs, one of the most common injuries that people suffer in ATV accidents, but they are one of the most serious.
 A TBI occurs when someone experiences a blow to the head.
-According to the National Institutes of Health, someone may or may not lose consciousness after a TBI and consciousness is not a consistent indicator of the severity of a person’s head injury.
+According to the National Institutes of Health, someone may or may not lose consciousness after a TBI, and consciousness is not a consistent indicator of the severity of a person’s head injury.

-Symptoms of a mild TBI may include headache, dizziness, confusion, blurred vision, ringing in the ears, sleepiness, memory problems and behavior or mood changes.
-Moderate or severe TBI symptoms may also include vomiting, convulsions or seizures, slurred speech, enlarged pupils, loss of coordination and the inability to wake up after sleeping.
+Symptoms of a mild TBI may include headache, dizziness, confusion, blurred vision, ringing in the ears, sleepiness, memory problems, and behavior or mood changes.
+Moderate or severe TBI symptoms may also include vomiting, convulsions or seizures, slurred speech, enlarged pupils, loss of coordination, and the inability to wake up after sleeping.

 TBI symptoms can occur several hours after the initial injury has occurred.
 Therefore, anyone who suffers a blow to the head during an ATV accident should seek prompt medical attention.
 This includes those who believe that they have not been injured.